yungyuc/nsdhw_22au/project/davidzwei/README.md

 ![](https://i.imgur.com/0VUKaEH.gif=500x)

-Find the minimum distance in kd-tree
+Find the minimum distance in kd-tree.

 ## Problem to solve
 In computational geometry, it is often necessary to find a point or line segment in a specific block among a bunch of points or line segments on the coordinate plane.
 For example, I want to find all the points on the two-dimensional coordinate plane that fall in the rectangular area of (0, 0) ~ (10, 10).